 One cause of low water pressure that happens to be quite easy to fix is rust or mineral collections within your showerhead.
 This often happens in older homes that are still using galvanized iron pipes or homes that use water that is high in mineral content.
 If there is mineral accumulation in the showerhead, you can easily replace it or soak it in vinegar for a few hours.
 Rinse the showerhead thoroughly and use a toothbrush to make sure all of the gunk is banished.

 If that fixed the problem, you are in the clear, but if it didn’t, you might have a problem with mineral accumulation in the pipes themselves.
 If this is the case, there is nothing you can do about it except to install new pipes in your home, which could cost you a lot of money.
-Before you proceed with this large-scale task, check with an experienced plumber to find out if there are other options available.
+Before you proceed with this large-scale task, check with an experienced drain cleaner and rooter to find out if there are other options available.

-Have a plumber check your water lines to find out where the leak is and have it fixed.
+Have a certified drain cleaner check your water lines to find out where the leak is and have it fixed.
 After the leak has been repaired, you should notice water pressure similar to before the leak started.

 Pressure Regulator Devices

 Your home water pressure regulator maintains pressure between 45 and 60 psi.
 If the showerhead pressure suddenly drops for no reason at all, there could be a problem with your pressure regulator device.